inlets/docs.inlets.dev/docs/uplink/installation.md

       enabled: true
 ```

-Make sure to replace the domain and email with your actual domain name and email address.
+Make sure to replace the domain with your actual domain name.

+Optionally, you can add rate limiting to the client-router Ingress using Traefik Middleware.
+See [Traefik rate limiting](#traefik-rate-limiting) for details.

 Want to use the staging issuer for testing?